precice/precice.github.io/pages/docs/installation/installation-source-configuration.md

 Now it is time to configure preCICE with the decisions taken in the [preparation steps](installation-source-preparation).
 First, make sure that you changed into the `build/` directory.

-If you need to configure a debug build with all default settings, simply run:
+If you need to configure a debug build with all default settings, run:

 ```bash
 cmake ..